A Look at a Little Girls' Play Fort in an American Elm Tree

 *POST-THANKSGIVING COMMUNITY OPEN HOUSE - NOVEMBER 2017: The Sunday after Thanksgiving brought more than 60 Hill folk to the alley for hot cider, pie and a chance for kids to romp in the tree house and alley.
 The event was graced by sunshine and a convivial atmosphere.
 Parent-child fencing (with foam swords) proved the most popular activity.

 *VISIT BY MR. TONY'S CAPITOL HILL ADVENTURE CAMP - AUGUST 2017: Visiting campers had a great time making pine cone bird feeders, exploring the tree house, fencing and honing archery skills (with nerf swords and arrows) in the alley.
 The castle was well defended by the Knights of Tony.
-It was a joyful morning to remember in the tree house's complicated two year-long history.
+It was a joyful morning to remember in the tree house's complicated history.

 *FACADE RENOVATION: A NEW FRONT DOOR - MAY 2016: Before and after shots of the 1888 "Charles Gessford row house" facade removation work the family did in the summer of 2016.
 The original windows and doors of the house were bricked up in the 1950s.
 The Psychas-Yees are working with Verizon and the Historic Preservation Office to get the telephone pole seen in the picture relocated.
 The pole was installed in the early 1970s.